The bells were ringing in the dale,

 The current weather forecast for Chamonix promises good weather for at least five days.
 Forward to Stračes.
 A couple of hours later, cold beer is washing the dust of the German highways from our throats as we clench a picture of the northeast face of Les Droits in our sweaty hands.
 “Look, Stračes,” I say to my companion between gulps of beer, “there are no climbs on this part of the face, we gotta take a look at that.”

 After a short night with no lovemaking we carry backpacks with gear for five days on our shoulders.
 That is exactly how many days we’re counting on for the roundtrip Argentiere – Grand Montets – Les Droites – Montenvers – Chamonix – Argentiere.
 We track out a little path in the snow under a face, where we smooth out a platform for our bivouac.
 The face is unbelievably appealing.
 We feel like we are in a woman’s lap, where Tournier’s Pillar is the right thigh and Messner’s Pillar the left.
 We lead the first pitch of our new route.
 After that we spend our first night under the starry sky with an amazing feeling in our hearts, as always at the beginning of something new.
+Like Scotland.

 Only those that felt the Dragon’s hunger can understand.
 Only those know how hard it is to soothe it.